Harry the Bunny: Transmission guide

-Crossover Series
+Crossover series

-Harry & Larry: Pros who Help! is a crossover show that co-stars Harry and a 2D animated macaw named Larry, who also stars in a show aired on the same channel, "VocabuLarry" or "Larry & Friends".
+Harry & Larry: Pros who Help! is a crossover show that co-stars Harry and a 2D animated macaw named Larry, who also stars in a show aired on the same channel, "VocabuLarry".
 The show airs on the same channel.
-The show teaches education learning about new words and commonly known jobs, such as teaching, being a doctor, firefighter, musician, conductor, or an artist.
+The show teaches education learning about new words and commonly known jobs, such as teaching, being a doctor, firefighter, musician, carpenter, cowboy, conductor, or an artist.

 Merchandising

-BabyFirst's store sells Harry the Bunny plush toys and toys that include Harry the Bunny in it.
+BabyFirst's store sells Harry the Bunny plush toys.

 Home media

 Mill Creek Entertainment distributes DVDs of Harry the Bunny along with other shows in the BabyFirst DVDs collection.